 If it's your first time hiring babysitters, you might not be sure what separates a good babysitter from a bad one.
 Luckily there are some reliable signs of a good babysitter.
 You can use them to be sure you don't end up with a less-than-stellar sitter.

-Ensuring you're hiring a good babysitter is vital for several reasons.
+Hiring a good babysitter is vital for several reasons.
 First and foremost, you want to be sure you're working with a sitter that can keep your children safe.
-You want to have someone you can trust and rely on to take good care of your kids while you're away for a few hours.
-And it's definitely worth the peace of mind knowing that everything is taken care of at home.
+You want to have someone you can trust and rely on to take good care of your children while you're away and it's definitely worth the peace of mind knowing that everything is taken care of at home.

-A good babysitter is one that's genuinely pleased to see your child.
-They should enjoy spending time with your kids.
+A good babysitter is one that is genuinely pleased to see your child and enjoys their company.

-Children need to feel wanted and like their sitter enjoys spending time with them.
+Children need to feel wanted and feel like their sitter enjoys spending time with them.
 They'll be able to tell if that's not the case!
-A babysitter whose caring is genuine will put your child at ease and make them feel loved.
+Your child will feel more loved and cared for when they feel their babysitter genuinely cares about them as a person.

 A babysitter that seems disinterested in your child, bored, or in a hurry to get somewhere else isn't someone who is a good fit.